jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # False is not None
     # None is None

-* I add another failing line
+* I add another assertion

   .. code-block:: python
     :lineno-start: 6